Binary black hole mergers from Population III stars: uncertainties from star formation and binary star properties: Discussion

 To better understand the behaviour of Pop.~III BBHs, we divide our sample into the four formation channels we already discussed in \cite{iorio22}.
 Channel I includes all the systems that undergo a stable mass transfer before the first BH formation, and later evolve through at least one common-envelope phase.
 Channel II comprises the systems that interact through at least one stable mass transfer episode, without common envelopes.

 Channel III and IV both include systems that undergo at least one common-envelope before the formation of the first BH.
 The only difference between these two channels is that in channel III one of the two components of the binary system still retains a residual fraction of its H-rich envelope at the time of the first BH formation, while in channel IV both stars have already lost their H-rich envelope at the time of the first BH formation.
+These four channels do not encompass all possible formation pathways of BBHs, but only the most common channels in our models.

 Figure~\ref{fig:channels} shows the percentage of Pop.~III binary stars evolving through each of the four channels and resulting in BBH mergers at $z=10$ (upper panel) and $z=0.1$ (lower panel).
 Channel I, which is commonly believed to be the main formation pathway for BBH mergers \citep[e.g.,][]{Tauris06,neijssel2019,belczynski2020,Mandel20,broek21}, has marginal importance ($\leq{}7$\%) for Pop.~III BBHs, regardless of the chosen initial conditions.
 This happens because mass transfer tends to remain stable in the late evolutionary stages, when the system is composed of a BH and a companion star, given the low mass ratio between the donor star and the BH.